 – No idea why this Gastly can talk without telepathy.

 – Kinda SDC stuff, but the ball that Meowth plays with originally has the text “matatabi” in hiragana written on it.
 In the dub it’s removed.
 I only mention this because it’s kinda sloppy digital paint considering that it’s moving.
 The lineart and some of the coloring on Meowth’s paw keeps getting covered by white when it moves.

-– Well it’s been more than 15 years……where the hell is our Pokemon fusion?
+– Well, it’s been more than 15 years……where the hell is our Pokemon fusion?
 I really mean it.
 Pokemon fusion is an awesome concept and it’s been a part of the fanbase for many years.
-I even used to make Pokemon sprite fusions.
+I even used to make Pokemon sprite fusions – they’re tons of fun to make.
 Digimon had it, why not Pokemon?
 It can be temporary like it is with Mega evolution and Digivolving.
 Are they saving it for a rainy financial year?

 – I like how Venusaur and Blastoise kinda do a little fusion dance when they combine.

 – That sure is a close up shot of a big shiny cross that is.
 A lot bigger than Zakuro’s cross necklace from Tokyo Mew Mew, it is, it is.
 Uh huh.
 Then again, I guess holding up a big gold rectangle would just be dumb.